marcociano/MAG_News_Verification/README.md

 Listed below are the tools used for the proper functioning of the system <br>
 * We suggest download of 'Eclipse 2022-12 EE' IDE from here: https://bit.ly/3FPxFq4
 * The system works with Java 11 SDK: https://bit.ly/3YM6O6R
-* For the UI and the linking to the backend we've used JavaFX 11.0.2: https://bit.ly/3HZkQMI
+* For the UI and the linking to the backend we've used 'JavaFX 11.0.2': https://bit.ly/3HZkQMI
 * Optionally, Scene Builder can be downloaded for easier UI management: https://bit.ly/3WkL80b
-* For the scraping functionality we've used JSoup 1.15.3: https://bit.ly/3YMTQWI
+* For the scraping functionality we've used 'JSoup 1.15.3': https://bit.ly/3YMTQWI
-* To download the report summary in pdf we used ITextPDF 5.5.9 library: https://bit.ly/40hPffJ
+* To download the report summary in pdf we used 'ITextPDF 5.5.9' library: https://bit.ly/40hPffJ
+* For notification managment we've used 'TrayNotification' library: https://bit.ly/3Y4CuUd

 ## Installation
 The following instructions explains how to install the system: